 1972: Doubled Die Obverse Variety

 In 1972 the U.S. Mint produced another doubled die variety.
 Coin collectors easily spotted this coin and common people across the country plucked it from circulation.
 The doubling is strongest on the motto "IN GOD WE TRUST" and the word "LIBERTY."
 People have removed most of the coins from circulation, but every once in a while, you hear of someone finding this rare Lincoln Memorial penny in circulation.
 Some doubled die varieties are not as pronounced as the example shown... here and are not worth as much.

 In 1983 more doubled die varieties came from the mint.
 This time it was on the reverse of the Lincoln Memorial cent.
 Look in the lower left-hand corner of the coin.
 You should see strong doubling on the word "ONE."
 Doubling will also be noticeable on other devices on the coin.Continue to 5 of 7 below.

 05 of 07

 This doubling on the 1984 Lincoln cent is less noticeable, but it is still very pronounced if you know where to look.
 Begin by looking at the ear on Lincoln's head.
 If there are two earlobes, then you have a 1984 doubled-die obverse Lincoln penny.

 06 of 07

 1992: Close "AM" Variety

 In 1992 new reverse dies were being prepared for use in making new pennies.
-Proof coins used a slightly different design and one of those was used in the production of regular coins.
+The mint produced a die that had a slightly different design to be used on Proof coins.
+A mint employee accidentally used one of the Proof coin dies in the production of regular coins.
 You can easily spot the difference by looking at the word "AMERICA" on the reverse.
 The distance between the "A" and the "M" is very close on the rare variety coin.
-The letters are further apart on the normal or more common coin.
-The last one sold for over $20,000 at Heritage Auction...
-Galleries.
+The letters are further apart on the normal or... more common coin.
+The last one sold for over $20,000 at Heritage Auction Galleries.

 07 of 07